 All undergraduate students who commute may request an undergrad commuter parking permit for fall and spring semesters.
 All graduate and adult baccalaureate students are eligible for night/weekend parking permits during the semester for which they are registered.

-All commuter students who commute may request a commuter parking permit, available fall and spring terms.
+All commuter students may request a commuter parking permit.
 The University has 20 full semester spaces for student parking during the day and permits will be awarded based upon the distance of the student's commute, availability of public transportation and class schedule.
 To register for a chance to obtain a commuter parking space, the following steps must be completed:

 Subject to change without notice, the Fall Undergrad Commuter Permit is $144.95 and the Spring Permit is $144.95.

-All non resident students are eligible for night/weekend parking permits during the semester for which they are registered.
+All non-resident students are eligible for night/weekend parking permits during the semester for which they are registered.
 Night permits allow students the right to park in any open space in Lots C and D on the Doble Campus and Lot J on the Porter Campus after 3:30 PM on weekdays.
-There is no student parking at the Boston campus at any time.
 Possession of a Lesley parking permit does not guarantee a parking space will be available.
-Students with night/weekend permits may park on the main campus on weekends as space permits.
+Students with night/weekend permits may park on the main campus on weekends as space allows.

 Night parking permits must be purchased on a semester basis and are non-refundable.
 You may pay either by credit card (Visa, MasterCard, or Discover) or by electronic check, and the full amount of the semester permit will be charged at the time of the transaction.
 All transactions are encrypted and secure and applicant information is kept strictly confidential.

 To register for and purchase your parking permit go to the web site developed for the University, the Permit Store.